 Sunset Boulevard is a famous staple of the musical theatre world.
-Based on the Billy Wilder film with Music by Andrew Lloyd Webber (orchestrations by Webber and David Cullen) and with Book and Lyrics by Don Black and Christopher Hampton, it carries us along an undoubtedly strong story in following the fictional Norma Desmond who famously represents every outdated screen actress, with particular focus on silent movie actresses who lost their shine when sound made its appearance.
+Based on the Billy Wilder film with Music by Andrew Lloyd Webber and Book and Lyrics by Don Black and Christopher Hampton, it carries us along at pace, following the fictional Norma Desmond who famously represents every outdated screen actress – with particular focus on silent movie actresses who lost their shine when sound made its appearance.
 Desmond takes every day with an air of emphatic glory or tragedy, sometimes courting both at once – recognised by some as a manic depressive and by others to be at least psychologically unsound, Desmond is a fascinating study of the aftermath of fame.
 She takes in a down on his luck Hollywood writer in hopes of getting herself back on the big screen, never realising that her glory days are well and truly over.
 Throw in a love triangle and some glorification of the artifice of Hollywood and you have yourself a cracking musical.

-Danny Mac makes a great counterpart as Joe Gillis; a bona fide hustler who shows glimpses of heart but is decidedly self-serving when it comes to his ‘relationship’ with Desmond.
-Mac’s vocals are strong, particularly on the eponymous Sunset Boulevard number and he captures the air of a dashing but essentially flailing Hollywood type beautifully.
-Catapulted into this is the sugar sweet Betty Schaefer, played with a sardonic twist by Molly Lynch, who delivers some beautiful vocal performances throughout.
-Max Von Meyerling, a character almost as tragic and disturbing as Desmond herself, is played with an Adam’s Family Lurch-type air by Adam Pearce to begin with, but his arc is fascinating as his past is unfolded and while the character appears hollow at first, Pearce achieves some lovely depth over the course of the performance.
+Danny Mac makes a great counterpart as Joe Gillis, a bona fide hustler who shows glimpses of heart but is decidedly self-serving when it comes to his ‘relationship’ with Desmond.
+Mac’s vocals are strong, particularly on the title number and he captures the air of a dashing but essentially flailing Hollywood type beautifully.
+Catapulted into this is the sugar sweet Betty Schaefer, played with a sardonic twist by Molly Lynch who delivers some beautiful vocal performances throughout.
+Max Von Meyerling, a character almost as tragic and disturbing as Desmond herself, is played with an Adam’s Family Lurch-type air by Adam Pearce to begin with, but his arc is fascinating as his past is uncovered and while the character appears hollow at first, Pearce achieves some lovely depth over the course of the performance.

-Then there’s the issue of the oxymoronic choices…there’s a design flaw which nicked a carotid artery of this production for me; Norma’s going-nowhere staircase.
+Then there’s the issue of the oxymoronic choices…there’s a design flaw which nicked a carotid artery of this production for me: Norma’s going-nowhere staircase.
 Picture it: the grand, wide staircase overhung at the summit with a red velvet curtain.
 There’s an ancient organ and a richly upholstered chaise – the only set pieces to create Norma’s sprawling mansion.
-But imagine; Norma delivers a grand, sweeping scene in all her glory, complete with a diva song ending in a flourish… she ascends the staircase regally and… is stranded while stage hands trundle a scaffolding tower from one side of the stage to fetch her.
+But imagine…Norma delivers a grand, sweeping scene in all her glory, complete with a diva song ending in a flourish… she ascends the staircase regally and… is stranded while stage hands trundle a scaffolding tower from one side of the stage to fetch her.
 She steps onto the contraption and freezes while they wheel the contraption back across the stage to reach a disguised door in the cyclorama.
 The magic wall opens, she steps through the door and is gone.
-A musical number plays out and Norma arrives for the next scene, and we have a repeat of this routine in reverse – all in view, as a scene plays in the foreground – and sometimes with no distraction offered.
+A musical number plays out and Norma arrives for the next scene, and we have a repeat of this routine in reverse with only a scene playing in the foreground to distract us here and there.

 The music of Sunset Boulevard is well known, and there are some memorable performances in this production.
 Jones’ performances of New Ways to Dream is tender and full of misplaced hope while The Lady’s Paying and A Little Suffering offer a jazzier sound and some welcome energy when the melodrama begins to dominate.
 A Little Suffering also provides some nice comic moments while Sunset Boulevard provides Mac with a great vehicle for showcasing his passionate pipes.
 As if We Never Said Goodbye, recorded endlessly by theatrical greats, is performed by Jones with a definite impression of her being very much aware of its weight and import while The Final Scene secures Desmond’s place in the history books of histrionics.

 Sunset Boulevard plays at Bradford’s Alhambra Theatre until February 10th before continuing its tour – you can get your tickets here.